QualiTorque/qualitorque.github.io/docs/getting-started/Connect a Kubernetes Cluster.md

 - **Authentication and permissions** - The execution host will need sufficient permissions to create the environment's cloud resources.
 There are a couple of ways to provide the permissions, depending on where the environment resources will be created.

-  *Kubernetes cluster*

-  If the resources will be created on the same Kubernetes cluster, Create a designated *service account* with the required permissions, and specify it in the blueprint.
+  - __AWS__: For Terraform deployments, if the resources will be created on your AWS account, there are number of options for the authentication:
+    - (Recommended) Create a designated __service account__ with the required permissions, and specify it in the blueprint.
 See [Service Accounts](/blueprint-designer-guide/Service%20Accounts) for details.

-  *AWS*

-  If the resources will be created on your AWS account, there are number of options for the authentication:
-    - (Recommended) Create a designated *service account* with the required permissions, and specify it in the blueprint.
-See [Service Accounts](/blueprint-designer-guide/Service%20Accounts) for details.
 Or,
     - Ensure that the Cluster service role has sufficient permissions to create the environment.
 Or,
     - Create a custom script that executes the authentication, and design your environment to execute it before the environment is created.

+  - __Azure__: For Azure execution hosts, you will need to pass the account's authentication credentials when creating the execution host in Torque.
+For details, see [Terraform Authentication on EKS](/blueprint-designer-guide/service-accounts-for-aws).

+  - __vCenter__: For vCenter execution hosts, you will need to install Torque Agent on the cluster.
+When creating the vCenter execution host, Torque will provide you with the Torque Agent zip file, extract it to the cluster and run the __deploy_torque_agent.sh__ file from the extracted folder.

 ## Setup